swetamittal/Speed-Detection-Using-Motion-Tracking/README.md

 # 2. Image Background Subtraction

 Moving object detection involves locating objects in the frame of a video sequence.
 Every tracking method requires an object detection mechanism either in every frame or when the object first appears in the video.
+A good background subtraction should be able to overcome the problem of varying illumination condition, background clutter, shadows, camouflage, bootstrapping and at the same time motion segmentation of foreground object should be done at the real time.